-Killing creativity is a strong accusation, but it's something we need to consider when using AI photography software.
-How does the AI get used?
-Are we performing a task that's difficult, or are we making creative decisions about post processing our photographs?
+Killing creativity is a strong accusation, but it’s something we need to consider when using AI photography software.
+How does AI get used?
+Are we performing a difficult task, or are we making creative decisions about post-processing our photographs?

-This episode is a discussion of AI photography software as it pertains to creative decisions to get final results for a photograph.
+This episode discusses AI photography software as it pertains to creative decisions to get final results for a photograph.
 Are we saving time by trading our unique vision, or are we killing creativity?

 Does AI Save Time by Killing Creativity?

 Let me start by saying that I’m not against AI.
 I use it frequently with Luminar 4, and it’s something that I always want to try to achieve a result that I want.
 That’s the plan.

 However, AI isn’t perfect or always identical to the results I’d achieve if I did everything using techniques I already know.
 When that happens, do I reject the results and return to my old manual processes?

 Instead, I’ll decide it’s close enough and accept the results.
 When I do that, a little creativity inside me dies.